Hong Kong airport cancels flights as protests continue | DW | 13.08.2019

 Protests began 10 weeks ago in opposition to a bill that would allow the territory to extradite people facing criminal charges to mainland China, but they have grown into wider calls for democracy.
 Demonstrators say they want to fight the erosion of the "one country, two systems" arrangement that, on paper, had enshrined some autonomy for Hong Kong when China took it back from Britain in 1997.
 They have also documented excessive force by police, who have attempted to put down demonstrations with tear gas and bean bag pellets fired at close range.

-The territory's chief executive, whose resignation is one of the protesters' central demands, faced questioning from reporters, who repeatedly interrupted her as she defended the conduct of police, who met demonstrations with increasing violence over the weekend.
-And she dodged a question about whether she had the power to end the standoff by granting one of the key demands of the protesters: to fully withdraw the now-suspended bill that would allow extraditions to mainland China.
+Lam has come under increasing fire from protesters, who demand her resignation, as well as the press, who repeatedly interrupted her on Tuesday.
+She dodged a question about whether she had the power to end the standoff by granting one of the key demands of the protesters: to fully withdraw the now-suspended bill that would allow extraditions to mainland China.

-UN High Commissioner for Human Rights Michelle Bachelet has called for an independent investigation into whether police in Hong Kong had violated international norms when using force to put down protests.
-On Tuesday, Bachelet, the former president of Chile, said there was "credible evidence" that police had used banned practices when firing tear gas at demonstrators.

 Defending officers, Lam said police were bound by "rigid and stringent guidelines on the appropriate use of force" and faced "extremely difficult circumstances."